Adopted April 17, 2014

 Section 3.
 Upon charges being submitted, an initial review shall be conducted by the Judicial Review Committee (JRC) within 10 school days for compliance with subsections A, B, and C below.
 If charges are found invalid by the JRC, the finding shall be forwarded to the Executive Board.
 The board may decide to go forward with the charges by a two-thirds majority vote.

 If the JRC does not invalidate the charges, or if the Executive Board overturns the invalidation a probable cause investigation will be conducted by the President in tandem with legal counsel.
-Within ten (10) days of the charge(s) being filed, At the next scheduled monthly meeting of the Executive Board (but no less than ten (10) days following the validation ruling), the President will give a report to the Executive Board as to whether or not there is probable cause to go forward.
+At the next scheduled monthly meeting of the Executive Board (but no less than ten (10) school days following the validation ruling), the President will give a report to the Executive Board as to whether or not there is probable cause to go forward.
 If the President recommends a finding of "no probable cause," the Executive Board may hear the summary of the facts and make an independent decision to go forward upon a two-thirds (2/3) vote of the Board.
 If the decision for "no probable cause" is upheld by the Executive Board, then the charging members will be so informed in writing.
 If the President is the subject of the charges, the Secretary/Treasurer will act in his or her place.

 The President and/or when appropriate the First Vice President or the Secretary/Treasurer and then the Executive Board shall review the charges and shall consider them improper and null and void if: